i18next/i18next-xhr-backend/README.md

 }
 ```

-Options xan be passed in:
+Options can be passed in:

 **preferred** - by setting options.backend in i18next.init: